FormidableLabs/redux-little-router/README.md

 goForward();
 ```

-These actions will be performed once dispatched, e.g. redirect using a [thunk](https://github.com/gaearon/redux-thunk):
+These actions will execute once dispatched.
+For example, here's how to redirect using a [thunk](https://github.com/gaearon/redux-thunk):

 ```js
 import { push } from 'redux-little-router';